-The judge will look at many things to see what is in your child's best interest:
+Judges look at many things to see what is in your child's best interest:

-- Will the child be supervised enough?
+- Will your child be supervised enough?

-- Does either parent abuse the child?
+- Does either parent abuse your child?

 - Does either parent abuse drugs or alcohol?